 As with many punitive measures the IRS can force upon people who do not pay their taxes, the wage garnishment is usually stopped if the IRS and taxpayer can come to a negotiated settlement.
-In most cases you will end up paying the full amount as well as any penalties but you should be able to either go through a shorter period of increased discomfort or a longer period of less discomfort if you at least come to the table with them.
+In most cases, you will end up paying the full amount as well as any penalties but you should be able to either go through a shorter period of increased discomfort or a longer period of less discomfort if you at least come to the table with them.
 Let’s look at your five options:

 Do you have savings, shares or other financial instruments you can turn into cash?
 As soon as they receive the money the IRS will stop the wage garnishment.
-In many cases you will be avoiding the IRS because you haven’t that sort of money around.
+In many cases, you will be avoiding the IRS because you haven’t that sort of money around.
 Can you borrow from friends or family?
 Can you take out a loan to repay the tax debt?
-Could you remortgage your come to raise the money?
-These are definitely the better options than the next ones as they are quick and relatively painless.
+Could you remortgage you’re come to raise the money?
+These are definitely better options than the next ones as they are quick and relatively painless.